 - Production foreman

 - Lease hand

 - Title abstractor

 Short-haul truckers who are paid by the load, with no extra compensation for hours worked above 40 in a week, may also have a claim for unpaid overtime.

 Call An Attorney Today For Help Seeking The Overtime Wages You Deserve

 If you are an employee with an overtime dispute, or a current or former oil and gas worker and believe that you may have a compensation issue, speak to an experienced lawyer soon.
-Call the Law Office of P. Zachary Stewart in Weirton at 304-914-3577 or toll free at 800-461-7891 or reach out to our office online.
+Call the Law Office of P. Zachary Stewart in Weirton at 304-914-3577 or reach out to our office online.